-The ACM works with more than 400 member organisations located in 48 U.S. states and twenty countries, leveraging the collective knowledge of children’s museums through convening, sharing, and dissemination.
+ACM works with more than 400 members located in 48 U.S. states and twenty countries, leveraging the collective knowledge of children’s museums through convening, sharing, and dissemination.
 ACM’s primary focus is working with and on behalf of these members, ensuring that all ACM activities enrich and advance the community.